Teaching and Other Academic Positions

 Teaching and Mentoring Awards

-For my work mentoring doctoral students I am honored to have received a campus-wide award from our Graduate College.
+For my work mentoring doctoral students at UIUC, I am honored to have received a campus-wide award from the Graduate College.

-Within my department, I have also received two mentoring awards for my work with graduate students (2011 and 1995).
+Within the Anthropology department, I also received two mentoring awards for my work with graduate students (2011 and 1995).

-At Illinois, I am gratified to have appeared on the List of Teachers Ranked as Excellent 23 times for teaching:
+At U Illinois, I appeared on the List of Teachers Ranked as Excellent 23 times for teaching:

 - Cultural Images of Women (undergraduate class)